sarahpagan/558-project2/README.md

 The data pull from `get_NPS_parks` includes information on latitude and longitude coordinates for each park.
-I use this data to plot the parks on a map of NC below.
+I use this data to plot the parks on a map of North Carolina below.
 I exclude the Trail Of Tears National Historic Trail and the Appalachian National Scenic Trail since their recorded geographic coordinates lie outside the state.

 ``` r
 NC <- NC_parks |>